 When you subsequently sell the shares that you purchased under the ESPP, any capital gain (i.e., the difference between the sale price and the fair market value of the shares at the time of purchase) will be subject to income tax at your progressive rate and the 15.5% additional social taxes.
+These additional social taxes include CSG at a rate of 5.1%1.
 If you held the shares for at least two years but less than eight years, the capital gain basis for personal income tax purposes will be reduced by an allowance of 50%.
 If you held the shares for at least eight years, the capital gain basis for personal income tax purposes will be reduced by an allowance of 65%.